-Here, we’ll look at some reasons why Maverick‘s seemingly old-fashioned blockbuster model still works in today’s market, and what ingredients are necessary to make such an elusive four-quadrant hit.
-Co-written by Ehren Kruger, Eric Warren Singer and Mission Impossible franchise director Christopher McQuarrie, Maverick is a rare amalgamation of nostalgia and innovation that not only lives up to the original, but–according to critics and audiences–surpasses it.
+Now, we’ll look at some of the reasons why Maverick‘s seemingly old-fashioned blockbuster model still works in today’s market, and what ingredients are necessary to make the elusive four-quadrant hit.
+Co-written by Ehren Kruger, Eric Warren Singer and Mission Impossible franchise director Christopher McQuarrie, Maverick is a rare amalgamation of nostalgia and innovation that not only lives up to the original, but – according to critics and audiences – surpasses it.

 DOMESTIC DOLLARS AND P.O.V.

 Only the sixth film to ever reach $1 billion in global box office without a release in China, Maverick’s success might remind Hollywood that international sales are not always the panacea they’re touted to be.
 Considering the fact that studios take a bigger cut of theatrical sales in North America – roughly 50/50 for domestic, versus 25%-40% in foreign markets – Maverick’s box office profile (48% domestic, 52% international) makes it potentially more profitable to the studio compared to other higher grossing films with a larger chunk of international sales.

 With potentially problematic jingoistic overtones, global box office success for Maverick was far from a guarantee.
 But audiences from around the world seem to have embraced the film with open arms.
 The film’s top-earning territories include the United Kingdom ($94.6 million), Japan ($85.7 million), Korea ($63.4 million), Australia ($62.9 million) and France ($56.1 million), proving that a well-executed and engaging story – even one with patriotic sensibilities rooted in the Reagan era – can still resonate profoundly with the global audience of today.